 If you were educated at a non-US or English-speaking Canadian institution, you are welcome to apply.
 Please carefully read the information below, which outlines additional steps you must take to complete your application.
 Please note that UCSF financial aid is limited to United States citizens and permanent residents; therefore, you must be able to fund your own education and living expenses for the entire program.

 To ensure smooth processing of international transcripts, please follow the steps below:

 On the ADEA AADSAS Application

 - In the “Colleges Attended” section, report all colleges or universities attended, including any coursework taken at a foreign institution or study abroad program.

 - In the “Transcript Entry” section, enter all courses taken.
 This includes any coursework taken at a foreign institution or study abroad program, if the ADEA AADSAS system allows you to do so.
 This option is not available for most overseas schools.

 - Request official transcripts from all U.S. and English-speaking Canadian colleges attended to be sent to ADEA AADSAS for verification.

 - For all non-U.S. or English-speaking Canadian colleges, order a course-by-course credential evaluation by either the World Education Services (WES) or Educational Credential Evaluators (ECE) by Oct.
 15. We strongly recommend ordering the WES ICAP report, as it will fulfill the transcript and evaluation requirement.
-If you order an ECE transcript evaluation, you will need to send us an original transcript copy as well.
+If you order an ECE transcript evaluation, you will also be required to send an official/sealed transcript directly from the issuing institution.